 It turns out to be more than just a tourist destination and a thought-provoking natural wonder that exists all year round.
 That is, especially during summer when the snow line in the alps rises above 2000 meters.

-Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just a firn – the intermediate stage between snow and a glacier.
-Basically, it is a form of ice that has been left over from the past winter and has been recrystallized into a denser substance.
+Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just firn – the intermediate stage between snow and a glacier.
+Basically, it is a form of ice that has been left over from the past winter.
+And then has been recrystallized into a denser substance.

 Based on some studies and observations, Eiskapelle stays in occurrence because it’s yearly fed with a lot of snow from the avalanches coming from Watzmann’s peaks.
 Nevertheless, what’s really interesting about Eiskapelle is the views beneath or inside its cavity.